chenxingqiang/secret-learn/doc/developers/contributing.rst

   * and so on.

   Look for issues marked "help wanted" or similar.
-Helping these projects may help jax-sklearn too.
+Helping these projects may help secret-learn too.
 See also :ref:`related_projects`.

 Automated Contributions Policy
 ==============================